 India slams Pakistan for raising Kashmir at UN Human Rights Council

-New Delhi, June 16: India has launched a scathing attack at the Pakistan at the United Nations Human Rights Council (UNHRC) and called the country the "epicentre of terrorism".
+New Delhi, June 16: India has launched a scathing attack at the Pakistan at the United Nations Human Rights Council (UNHRC), calling the country the "epicentre of terrorism" and asked Islamabad to exercise "good neighbourliness" and stop systematic persecution of its religious minorities.

+In India's Right to Reply at the 43rd Session of UN Human Rights Council here, First Secretary at the Ministry of External Affairs, Vimarsh Aryan, said the pathetic situation of minorities in Pakistan is well known where the systematic misuse of blasphemy laws has condemned their lives utterly miserable.

+"A country that categorizes its minority communities into second or third tiers of citizenship is evoked with sudden sympathy for minorities in other countries," Aryan said as he rejected all the untenable and unsolicited remarks made by Pakistan against India.

 "It's unfortunate, however, not unexpected from the deep state of Pakistan which is continuing incessant abuse of its membership of this august Council for propagating an illegal, immoral and inhuman territorial ambition," said Vimarsh Aryan, first secretary at ministry of external affars.